dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 `DbContext` pooling has a few limitations on what can be done in the `OnConfiguring` method of the context.

 > [!WARNING]
 > Avoid using context pooling in apps that maintain state.
 For example, private fields in the context that shouldn't be shared across requests.
+This also includes the use of Lazy Loading through `UseLazyLoadingProxies()`.
 EF Core only resets the state that it is aware of before adding a context instance to the pool.

 Context pooling works by reusing the same context instance across requests.
 This means that it's effectively registered as a [Singleton](/aspnet/core/fundamentals/dependency-injection#service-lifetimes) in terms of the instance itself so that it's able to persist.